ps-developers-sandbox/GitHubFundamentals/HOL/04_Proposing-Changes.md

 # 🔨 Hands-on: Proposing changes

-In this hands-on lab you will learn how to propose changes to files using using pull-requests.
+In this hands-on lab, you will learn how to propose changes to files using using pull-requests.
 The exercise consists of the following parts:
 - [Editing in GitHub](#editing-in-github)
 - [Branches](#branches)